Sinews of War and Trade: Shipping and Capitalism in the Arabian Peninsula

 This is par for the course.
 In the era of containerization, ships no longer carry shipping manifests.
 A clerk in Shenzhen or Los Angeles calculates what cargo should be loaded and where, and sailors are there to maintain the lifespan of the ship, keeping rust, dirt, and engine malfunctions at bay.
 The alienation of workers from the value of their labor that Karl Marx first described in the context of factories is only compounded on the ocean.
 Whatever the containers carry—from microchips to rubber chickens, produce to hazardous waste—is rendered illegible to the workers charged with ensuring their circulation.
 The container, economist Marc Levinson has written, “made the world smaller and the world economy bigger.”
 Its main innovation was what the industry calls “intermodality”: it could be detached from trucks, lifted by crane, and stacked directly onto oceangoing vessels, standardizing and radically reducing the costs of transportation.

-The first container ship to cross the Atlantic—bringing war materiel to Cam Ranh Bay during the Vietnam War and shipping boxes back to the United States stuffed with Korean goods—provided proof of concept in 1966.
+The first container ship to cross the Atlantic, the SS Fairland, provided proof of concept in 1966; a year later, the company that owned it would carry war materiel from the West Coast to Cam Ranh Bay during the Vietnam War and ship boxes back to the United States stuffed with Japanese goods.
 But even as the world got bigger, workers got shortchanged.
 Containers ushered in the mechanization of ports, just as states, acting with and like corporations, sought to repress the power of organized longshore labor.
 Jobs that had once required multiple gangs of stevedores to load and unload goods from ships were almost entirely wiped out.
 Unloading became the lonely work of pushing levers atop behemoth gantry cranes that lift and drop steel boxes into an endless grid of squares.

 Abstraction is, in large part, the point of logistics.
 In their new book Capitalism and the Sea: The Maritime Factor in the Making of the Modern World, Liam Campling and Alejandro Colás argue that “circulation is the lifeblood of global capitalism, and the oceans act as its arteries.”
 Unique among other spaces of capitalist production, the sea is both passageway and precondition for capitalism to conquer new frontiers.
 Prior to World War II, it had been cheaper and more efficient for industrial producers to use iron and coal as energy sources, but after the war the 1948 Marshall Plan changed the economic calculus with investment in oil infrastructure.
 Oil was lighter and easier to transport, and embracing it would weaken the structural power of European miners whose strikes could shut down production.
 Thus, as Timothy Mitchell explains in Carbon Democracy (2014), the global shift from coal to oil simultaneously and conveniently dealt a severe blow to working-class power.